 – Besides the hardware inventory, there should be a communications inventory too which will cover non-tangible resources.
 These must be moved or replaced or retired when data center migration takes place.
 Here, you will need items like the Internet (class A, B or C) networks and where these were obtained from, internal IP addresses which the data center used, telecommunication lines, domain names, registrars for each IP address, DHCP IP reservations for specific data center and subnet equipments, firewall ACLs or Access Control Lists, contract information about leased resources which states the expiry dates for such contracts, termination procedures etc. Just like the inventory for hardware this inventory may have some surprises in store like IP addresses which the existing data center owns or telecom lines which are going to be valid for many more years according to their contracts or severe penalties for contract terminations etc which you need to be aware of.

 – When you have made an inventory for the hardware and communications items you need to identify all those applications which run in the data center.
 These will include the core network applications like print servers and files, support services like WSUS servers or Windows Server Update Services which offer patches to the client devices, and third party servers which will update client software like anti-virus software, and email servers and databases, FTP servers and web servers, backup servers etc. You will need to include production applications in this list too and these are the ones which run the business like ERP CRM software, Big Data servers, business intelligence etc. You application inventory will also have list of servers and applications in data centers owned by third parties which are communicating with those in the current data center, PC applications which interact with data center applications, business partners that access these applications and network through firewalls in the existing data center.
-Other include email providers and apps used by email filtering services, and IP addresses which such entities may have used for contacting applications in your data center.
+Other include email hosting providers and apps used by email filtering services, and IP addresses which such entities may have used for contacting applications in your data center.
 So, this application inventory will reveal how well the data center is connected both within and outside the organization.

 Do, the DC inventory is of utmost value when it comes to data center migration.
 It outlines all the things you need to do to successfully execute a shift to another physical or virtual data center.
 It works like a documentation of the entire network infrastructure which is responsible for powering your organization and the application connections which are dependent on such infrastructure.
 Using this information, you may create an effective strategy that will tell you how to move data centers.
 It can also help you to identify and prepare for risks that your organization can face when there is a data center migration.